 Urien led the Kings of the North in the battles against the Angles, but he was betrayed by one of his allies and was assassinated in about 585 AD after the battle of Ynys Metcaut (Lindisfarne).
 By 638 AD Oswui, who would eventually become King of Northumberland, married Riemmelth who was a direct descendant of Urien Rheged and a Princess of the Kingdom.
 This peaceable alliance between the British and the English earmarked the end of Cumbrian Independence and Angles from the North East began to filter in to Cumbria.

-At the Synod of Whitby in 664 AD the Celtic church of the North was abandoned in favour of the Roman Church which was dominant in the South.
+At the Synod of Whitby in 664 AD the practices of Celtic church of the North were abandoned in favour of the practices of Roman Church which was dominant in the South, the most notable part being the adoption of the Roman Church calculation of Easter.
 By then most of Cumbria was ruled by Northumbrian Kings.
 Churches did exist at this time, some probably even going back to the Roman period, but most have long disappeared or been rebuilt.
 St. Cuthbert's in Carlisle for example stand on Roman foundations and the first Church may have been built there prior to 686 when St. Cuthbert visited the town.
 However most churches in Cumbria date from the Norman period which is the 12th century and later.
 Many churches were substantially rebuilt in the more affluent 18th century or by the Victorians.
-Carlisle cathedral for example was demolished by Scottish troops in the civil war of 1645-52 in order to build guard houses and repair the city wall.
+Carlisle cathedral for example was partly demolished by Scottish Presbyterian troops in the civil war of 1645-52 in order to build guard houses and repair the city wall.

 Around 875 AD the Danes had entered Cumbria via the Stainmore Pass and ransacked the whole area, reducing Carlisle to a ruin for the next two hundred years and annexing Cumbria to the Danelaw.
 Though it is doubtful it had much effect other than in the extreme south of the area.